Skip to main content

 Request replay and diffCore part of the workflow: replay a request after a fix and diff the before/after.Less central — the workflow is oriented around manual inspection rather than validation.APXY edge

-CLI scriptingCLI-first with full scriptable commands for capture, filter, mock, replay, and export.JavaScript scripting inside the app, but not a CLI-first product.APXY edge
+CLI scriptingCLI-first with full scriptable commands for capture, filter, mock, replay, and export.JavaScript scripting inside the GUI app, but not a CLI-first product.APXY edge

 Choose APXY If